aayu2005/Birthday/README.md

-This is the websiste to wish birthday to our loved one. this website is made by the using of HTML,CSS and java script.
+This is the website to wish birthday to our loved one. this website is made by the using of HTML,CSS and java script.